sccn/lsl_archived/Apps/OpenVR/README.md

 * [OpenVR](https://github.com/ValveSoftware/openvr)
 * liblsl
 * Build environment
-    * Tested with MSVC 2015, Xcode, and Qt Creator
+    * Tested with MSVC 2015 on Win10, Xcode on MacOS Sierra, and Qt Creator on Ubuntu 16.04

 Instructions: